testora-app/testora-api/README.md

 Run `pip install -r requiremnts.txt`

+## DB migrations
+After changes are made to the models run

+`flask db migrate -m "{enter describe meessage here}"` to generate the migrations file.

+The app runs migrations automatically when it starts up.

 ## Usage

 To run the app and check if everything is working correctly

 Start the server with this command
 `python run.py runserver`